-Residential Use shall mean appliance usage in a single family dwelling, or usage in a multiple family dwelling, provided that the appliance services only one (1) dwelling in which the Owner resides on a permanent basis and domestic hot water operating temperatures do not exceed 140°F.
+"Residential" setting shall mean appliance usage in a single family dwelling, or usage in a multiple family dwelling, provided that the appliance services only one (1) dwelling in which the original consumer purchaser resides on a permanent basis and domestic hot water operating temperatures do not exceed 140°F.

-Commercial Use Warranty (1 year - Parts, 5 years - Tank)

-Commercial Use shall mean any usage not falling within the definition of a "residential" setting.
+Commercial Use Warranty (1 year - Parts, 5 years - Tank) Appliances used in a commercial setting shall mean any usage not falling within the definition of a "residential" setting.